Praveen-rao45/RH294-M1/README.md

 # RH294V9K Mock 1

+# Delete the Lab & Recreate it again

 # Open workstation terminal & switch to user root then run the following commands,

 # su - root